paritytrading/nassau/applications/binaryfile-recorder/README.md

 Nassau BinaryFILE Recorder
 ==========================

-Nassau BinaryFILE Recorder listens to a NASDAQ MoldUDP64 1.00 session or a NASDAQ SoupBinTCP 3.00 session and writes received messages to a NASDAQ BinaryFILE 1.00 file.
+Nassau BinaryFILE Recorder records a MoldUDP64 or SoupBinTCP session to a BinaryFILE file.

 Usage